 In accordance with the Czech Act No. 107/2006 Coll., on Rent Deregulation, as amended, which was adopted in 2006, a progressive significant increase in the maximum controlled rent has been occurring since 2007 (varying according to the size of the municipality where the leased real property is located).
-The existing controlled rents are currently set at an artificial level, which usually does not reflect the situation in the market and the quality of the rented property and in most cases is insufficient to cover acquisition and operational costs of the leased real property.
-As of 2012, the originally controlled rents have reached the levels of standard market rents.
-There is also a gradual transition to the market rents that are negotiated by agreement between the new tenant and the landlord.
-Rent deregulation which brings about the creeping abolition of the rent control is one of the factors in the increasing demand for mortgage loans.
+The above-mentioned act was a first significant step towards the process of rent deregulation.
+Under the rules on rent regulation, rents were set at an artificial level, which usually did not reflect the situation in the market and the quality of the rented property.
+In most cases the regulated rents were also insufficient to cover acquisition and operational costs of the leased real property.
+In the course of 2013, rent throughout the Czech Republic has become fully deregulated and any increase in rent is now subject to the general provisions of the New Civil Code.
+Rent deregulation which brought about the creeping abolition of rent control is one of the factors in the increasing demand for mortgage loans.